Published on Aug 26, 2022

-The situation is overly critical if toxic people surround you and cannot stop them from being verbally abusive and make you feel guilty or emotionally abused.
+The situation is overly critical if you are surrounded by toxic people and cannot stop them from being verbally abusive and making you feel guilty or emotionally abused.
 Your parents may still affect or overwhelm you as an adult child.

-You can even feel as if you're waiting for someone to permit you to leave that control.
+You can even feel like you're waiting for someone to permit you to leave that control.

-The truth is, you are the only one who can permit yourself.
-You are the one who has the power to alter and reclaim your life.
+The truth is, you are the only one who can permit yourself, and you are the one who has the power to alter and reclaim your life.
 And you can get started right now by establishing a plan.
 These are some tips to deal with toxic parents.

-One of the best ways to start is by setting boundaries.
-A boundary is just an invisible line that no one is permitted to cross around you.
-This might be a physical or psychological issue.
+One of the best ways to deal with toxic parents is by setting boundaries.
+A boundary is just an invisible line that no one can cross around you, and this might be a physical or psychological issue.
 And you have complete control over setting boundaries and measuring that line.

 Two ways to set boundaries are:

-- Be straightforward with the boundaries you define
+- Be straightforward with the limitations you define

 "When I look at toxic family structures, one thing I see is that the children are more sensitive to the demands of the parents."
 The conventional parent-child relationship has been reversed, and there is confusion regarding setting boundaries.

-For example, parents may have toxic relationships with their co-parents, and they fight in front of the kids instead of in private.
-As a result, it tends to immerse kids in the parental discourse, which is a highly improper and overly critical situation in toxic families, and that's when kids start to take on more parental side responsibilities.
+As a result, it tends to immerse children in the parental discourse, which is a highly improper and overly critical situation in toxic families, and that's when children start to take on more parental side responsibilities.

 Toxic people are typically consumed by their problems, emotional roller coasters, or addictions, and as a result, their children never learn to be themselves.
-They are constantly looking for ways to help their parents, which are very adverse effects of toxic people.
+They are constantly looking for ways to deal with toxic parents, which are very adverse effects of toxic people.

 - Make communication about setting boundaries clear and consistent.

-So you support their thoughts, and then you focus on what your experience is.
+So you support their thoughts, and then you focus on your experience.
 In this approach, you're expressing that you're agitated and worried and that you need a break from the talk.
 Prepare your responses ahead of time so you can repeat them like a mantra to yourself.

 "Even if the parent does not respect the limits, it is better for you as a child to repeat the broken record mantra than to follow them into their dysfunction."

 It's normal to want your parents to welcome you, but toxic people are notoriously tough to please.
 Don’t be hard on yourself.
 It's your life, after all, and you have the freedom to make your own choices and do what makes you happy.

 If you conduct your life according to the goals and objectives of others, you will constantly be unsatisfied.
 And if you spend your life trying to please your parents, you'll end up as their prisoner, always seeking affirmation and affection from people who aren't likely to offer it to you.

-Trying to change those who don't want to change is a waste of time and energy and will leave you extremely frustrated.
-Instead, focus on the areas of your life that you have control over, such as responding to your parents, decisions, and behaviors.
+Trying to change those who don't want to change is a waste of time and energy (and will leave you extremely frustrated).
+Instead, focus on the areas of your life that you have control over, such as how you respond to your parents, your decisions, and your behaviors.

-- Be mindful of what you share with them.
+4. Be mindful of what you share with them

 Healthy relationships need trust, and we should only share personal information with those we have already proven to be trustworthy.

-- You don't have to be at your parents' beck and call.
+8. You don't have to be at your parents' beck and call

 This is an essential form of boundary.
 If you don't say no to their unreasonable requests, toxic people will continue to take them.
 You can assist them if possible and appreciate them, but you are not bound to be their chauffeur, maid, gardener, or therapist, mainly if they treat you like dirt the entire time.